By Petar Denoble, MD, D.Sc.

 Miso, Curry, Tomato and Anchovy Paste

 Miso paste provides a versatile shortcut for soups and marinades.
 Curry paste makes for excellent stews.
 Tomato paste can replace fresh tomato in nearly any dish.
 And anchovy paste is probably the oldest condiment in maritime countries — making or breaking a variety of meals.
-In a worst case scenario, you can always use anchovy paste to spice the bait when fishing.
+In a worst-case scenario, you can always use anchovy paste to spice the bait when fishing.

 While not a spice, remember to load fresh citrus if you have additional storage space.
-Historically, it is friend of sailors, helping to cure scurvy and stay healthy.
+Historically, it was a friend of sailors, helping to cure scurvy and stay healthy.
 While you’re unlikely to face the scourge of scurvy, citrus has great culinary value, livening up the flavors in the food you prepare.
 If you run out of fresh citrus, some dried lemon, lime or orange peel zest, preserved lemons or key lime extract can also do the trip.

 You certainly have a list of spices and herbs you prefer for your voyages, but we hoped to give you a few fresh ideas.
 A well-stocked spice chest may improve your quality of life at sea.

 Prepping the Pantry: The Cruiser's Guide to Healthy, Sensible Food Planning

 THIS WEBSITE DOES NOT PROVIDE MEDICAL OR DENTAL ADVICE.